ecies/js/README.md

 ## Browser Support

 This library is browser-friendly, check the [`example/browser`](./example/browser) directory for details.
-Currently it's necessary to polyfill some node modules (like `node:crypto`, `Buffer`).
-From v0.5.0, it can run in browsers without polyfill.
+Currently it's necessary to polyfill `Buffer` for backward compatibility.
+From v0.5.0, it can run in browsers as is.

 If you want a WASM version to run directly in modern browsers or on some blockchains, check [`ecies-wasm`](https://github.com/ecies/rs-wasm).